raganwald-deprecated/homoiconic/2010/04/modal_interface.md

 		return false;
 	};

 And that, as they say, is that.
 A modal interface alternates between gestures for navigation and direct manipulation for panning.
 As mentioned above, the demo is [Combining Gestures with Dragscrolling][drag] and the [code][code] is in Github.
+Naturally, you can discuss this post on [Hacker News][hn].

 ---